About Jessi Leigh

 Unfortunately, things wouldn't remain this easy.
 Unbeknownst to me at the time, I had an issue with my thyroid that caused me many problems (and looking back, likely began while I was in high school), one of which was unfortunately falling into a depression, which was also worsened by the passing of my grandfather, who I was very close to.
 I wasn't open about any of this to my loved ones or peers.
 On the outside I'd appear normal, but on the inside it was dark.

 All this caused me to struggle.
 I would be late to morning classes because I just couldn't find the strength to get out of bed in the morning.
-I found it hard to concentrate on work that I would normally breeze through, and too often I would find myself working until the next morning when it was time to make the hour long drive to campus, of which I'm sure couldn't have helped the state of my body or mind at the time.
+I found it hard to concentrate on work that I would normally breeze through, and too often I would find myself working until the next morning when it was time to make the very long drive to campus, of which I'm sure couldn't have helped the state of my body or mind at the time.

 This condition also caused me fatigue, and I'd find myself fighting to stay awake through classes, even on days where I knew I had slept well the night before.
 I remember one class clearly.
 One of my favorite professors was lecturing on a subject I was very much interested in, but I was fighting to stay awake.
 I wasn't bored or trying to be rude, and I genuinely did love the class.
 I couldn't understand it.
 I got to the point of actively doodling in some classes to keep alert to the lesson.
 I remember feeling guilty, but also feeling like I couldn't bother my professors or advisors with the reasons for this behavior, that it would simply look like I was creating excuses for laziness.
 Looking back I see now that if I had been open with my professors it would have been more likely that one of them would have referred me to the free on-campus therapy offered to the students -a service I learned about late in college and unfortunately did not make use of, and I really should have.